 - Specific policy concerns in California

-- Navigating the institutional frameworks through which funding decisions are made and how to navigate them
+- The institutional frameworks through which funding decisions are made and how to navigate them

-- The specific roles played by MPOs, the CTC, and Caltrans
+- The specific roles played by Caltrans, MPOs, and the CTC

 - How conditions governing different funding sources influence what gets funded and what does not

-- Programming process and its iterations in different TIPs
+- The programming process and its iterations in different programming documents

 - Steps to build an effective funding strategy